 - If you have a variegated variety, the plant will need more light to hang onto the variegation.
 Otherwise it can convert back to green,

-- Water your ZZ plant when the soil is dry at least an inch down.
-These plants are typically drought resistant and can withstand longer periods of dryness compared to other houseplants.
+- Water your ZZ plant when the soil is dry at least down to the root zone.
+These semi succulent plants are drought resistant and can withstand long periods of dryness.

-- Watering is best done on a regular schedule so the plant is not over or under watered.
+- Check ZZ Plant for Water on a regular schedule so the plant is not over or under watered.
 Both can cause stress on the plant.

 - In dormant winter months reduce watering to when the soil is dry.